learn-co-curriculum/react-props-movie-lab/README.md

-Thinking about the structure of this application, `CardFront` has a specific task - to display the data it receives as props. `MovieShowcase` is where this data is imported in.
-What is the purpose of `MovieCard` then?
+Thinking about the structure of this application, `CardFront` has a specific task - to display the data it receives as props. `MovieShowcase` is where this data is imported.
+So, what is the purpose of `MovieCard`?

 In this case, `MovieCard` acts as a sort of container.
-It does render a `div` element with a CSS class, but besides that, its primary purpose is to house the `CardFront` component.
+It does render a `div` element with a CSS class, but aside from that, its primary purpose is to house the `CardFront` component.

-Besides containing `CardFront`, the `MovieCard` component can also be used to make sure that the data being passed down to `CardFront` is complete.
-For this, we can use default props.
+In addition to containing `CardFront`, the `MovieCard` component can also be used to make sure that the data being passed down to `CardFront` is complete.
+For this, we use default props.
 Default props allow us to set a default value in the event that a prop is not provided.
 By doing this in `MovieCard`, we can ensure that the props passed down to `CardFront` are consistent.